WordPress/gutenberg/packages/components/src/combobox-control/README.md

 -   Type: `( value: string ) => void`
 -   Required: No

+#### shouldFilter

+Function called to determine whether the control should filter the list of displayed options based on the user input or whether it's something that is handled externally by updating the `options` prop when the `onFilterValueChange` callback is called.

+-   Type: `boolean`
+-	Required: No
+-	Default: `true`

 #### onChange

 Function called with the selected value changes.